gdbooks/LegacyOpenGL/Chapter7/SpecTex.md

     // Generate a handle on the GPU int id = GL.GenTexture();

     // Bind the handle to the be the active texture.
     GL.BindTexture(TextureTarget.Texture2D, id);

-    // Ming & Mag filters are needed to figure out how to interpolate scaling.
-If you don't
-    // provide them the GPU will not draw your texture.
-Trilinear is the nicest looking,
-    // but most expensive.
-Linear is kind of standard. if (nearest) {
-        GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureMinFilter, (int)TextureMinFilter.Nearest);
-        GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureMagFilter, (int)TextureMagFilter.Nearest);
-    }
-    else {
-        GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureMinFilter, (int)TextureMinFilter.Linear);
-        GL.TexParameter(TextureTarget.Texture2D, TextureParameterName.TextureMagFilter, (int)TextureMagFilter.Linear);
-    }
+    /* TODO:
+     *    Set appropriate min and mag filters
+     *    we will talk about these in the next section */

-    // Allocate system memory for the image
+    // Allocate CPU system memory for the image
     Bitmap bmp = new Bitmap(filename);

-    // Load the image into system memory
-    BitmapData bmp_data = bmp.LockBits(new Rectangle(0, 0, bmp.Width, bmp.Height), ImageLockMode.ReadOnly, System.Drawing.Imaging.PixelFormat.Format32bppArgb);
+    // Load the image into CPU memory using the Windows API BitmapData bmp_data = bmp.LockBits(new Rectangle(0, 0, bmp.Width, bmp.Height), ImageLockMode.ReadOnly, System.Drawing.Imaging.PixelFormat.Format32bppArgb);

-    // If the texture is non POT, or bigger than 2048 warn the user so they can fix
-    // the texutre during development
-    if (!IsPowerOfTwo(bmp.Width)) {
-        Warning("Texture width non power of two: " + filename);
-    }

-    if (!IsPowerOfTwo(bmp.Height)) {
-        Warning("Texture height  non power of two: " + filename);
-    }

-    if (bmp.Width > 2048) {
-        Warning("Texture width > 2048: " + filename);
-    }

-    if (bmp.Height > 2048) {
-        Warning("Texture height > 2048: " + filename);
-    }
+    /* TODO:
+     *    Check bmp.Width and bmp.Height, if they are not a power
+     *    of two, throw an error
+    */

     // Upload the image data to the GPU GL.TexImage2D(TextureTarget.Texture2D, 0, PixelInternalFormat.Rgba, bmp_data.Width, bmp_data.Height, 0, OpenTK.Graphics.OpenGL.PixelFormat.Bgra, PixelType.Short, bmp_data.Scan0);

-    // Mark system memory eligable for GC bmp.UnlockBits(bmp_data);
+    // Mark CPU memory eligable for GC, disposing it bmp.UnlockBits(bmp_data);

     // Return the textures width, height and GPU ID